 Many students who successfully complete undergraduate programs in the ECSE go on to graduate programs at some the top engineering research schools such as RPI, MIT, Harvard, Princeton University, Rice University, Carnegie Mellon, and Stanford, among others.

 "Students in ECSE majors have a lot of freedom to take advantage of all aspects of our expansive curriculum offerings.
 Students can choose for themselves what best matches their interests and abilities." - Dr. Shayla Sawyer, ECSE undergraduate curriculum committee chair.

-To discuss the curriculum and your degree progress, schedule a meeting with Rama Hamarneh in ECSE Undergraduate Student Services, please click here.
+To discuss the curriculum and your degree progress, schedule a meeting with Dr. Rama Hamarneh in ECSE Undergraduate Student Services, here.

 Basic and Core Courses by Major

 Depending on your major, electives (Restricted, Lab, Technical, and Free) are used to:

 - Gain a breadth of knowledge across different sub-disciplines (concentrations) of Electrical Engineering or Computer and Systems Engineering, OR

 - Gain depth of knowledge within a particular sub-discipline (concentrations) of Electrical Engineering or Computer and Systems Engineering, OR

 - Fulfill the course requirements of a dual major.